trustoverip/TechArch/spec.md

 ### 7.2 Layer 1: Trust Support

-If a ToIP Endpoint System includes Trust Support Functions, then those functions MUST be included at Layer 1 of the Endpoint System.
+If a ToIP Endpoint System includes Trust Support Functions *within its locus of control*, then those functions MUST be included at Layer 1 of the Endpoint System.
 [REQ L1.1] The exact nature of the Trust Support Functions required by any particular Endpoint System may vary significantly depending on the Endpoint System’s physical manifestation and numerous other design goals (e.g. cost, location, convenience, power usage, reliability and so on).
 For example the Trust Support Functions required for a full-featured smartphone vs. a cloud server vs. an IoT thermostat may be very different.

 Examples of Trust Support Functions designed to specifically support machine-to-machine trust (aka cryptographic trust or technical trust):